Tonkadora/Vault/Session Notes/Session Zero.md

+## Overview

- Setting: Barovia, a dark and foreboding land filled with terrifying creatures such as spiders, ghouls, and werewolves.
-The presence of these creatures is well-known, though finding werewolves is notoriously difficult.
+Barovia is a dark and foreboding land filled with terrifying creatures.
+It's a place where personal fears come to life and mysterious beings lurk in the shadows.

+## Creatures and Inhabitants

+### Common Creatures

+- Spiders
+- Ghouls
+- Werewolves (though notoriously difficult to find)

+### Rare Creatures

+- **Vampires:** Extremely rare, more myth than reality to most inhabitants
-- Vampires: Vampires are extremely rare, and we may not know about them yet.
-Their existence is more myth than reality to most, shrouded in mystery and superstition.
+    - Their existence is shrouded in mystery and superstition

-- Strahd: At this point, we do not know about Strahd or his connection to Barovia.
+    - Players may not know about them yet

-- Populated Area: We will be starting in a populated region, where there will be plenty of opportunities for social interactions.
-This includes mingling with townsfolk, forming alliances, or learning from locals.
+### Notable Figures

+- **Strahd:** Unknown at the start of the campaign
+    - His connection to Barovia is not yet revealed

+### Races

+- Humans and Elves are most common
+- Other races may be present
+- Player characters will blend into this diverse mix

+## Setting Details

+### Starting Area

+- Campaign begins in a populated region
+- Plenty of opportunities for social interactions:
+    - Mingling with townsfolk
+    - Forming alliances
+    - Learning from locals

+### Magic

-- Magic: Magic is allowed and accepted in Barovia, though it may still be viewed with some suspicion by more superstitious residents.
+- Allowed and accepted in Barovia
+- May be viewed with suspicion by more superstitious residents

-- Backgrounds and Fears: Each character's background can play an important role in the campaign.
-We are all from somewhere else, bringing personal fears or traumas that will influence our journey.
-Ties to others, whether familial or through shared history, will shape our connections and motivations.
+## Character Information

+### Backgrounds and Fears

+- Each character's background plays an important role
+- All characters are from somewhere else, bringing:
+    - Personal fears or traumas
+    - Ties to others (familial or shared history)
+- These elements will influence the journey and shape connections

+### Starting Equipment

-- Magic Item: Each character may begin with a magic item that is personally significant, potentially tied to our backstories or a family heirloom.
+- Each character may begin with a magic item

-- Races: Humans and Elves are the most common races in Barovia, though other races may also be present.
-Our characters will blend into this mix, coming from various origins to interact with the world around us.
+    - Should be personally significant
+    - Potentially tied to backstory or a family heirloom

-Key Themes:
+## Key Themes

-- Exploration of personal fears
+1. Exploration of personal fears

-- Social interactions and connections
+2. Social interactions and connections

-- Mysterious creatures lurking in the dark corners of Barovia
+3. Mysterious creatures lurking in dark corners

-changes
+#barovia #setting #dnd